 Consequences of mental health problems in the workplace:

 - Absenteeism: Poor health due mainly to stress and burnout that translates to frequent short periods of absence.

-- Lower work performance: Drop in productivity and poor decision-making.
+- Performance: Drop in productivity and poor decision-making.
 Lower control of work and planning management.

-- Relationships at work: More conflicts with the coworkers and less fluent communication.
+- Relationships: More conflicts with the coworkers and less fluent communication.

 - Changes in attitude and behavior: Loss of motivation and commitment to work.

 Mckinsey’s “Mental health in the workplace: The coming revolution” reveals that mental health disorders are expensive.
 They create serious disease (health), increase healthcare costs, diminish productivity, and increase turnover.

 Diagnosis is crucial here and one surprisingly, a higher proportion of employees suffering from mental health problems don’t receive treatment.
 Mark Olfson, professor of psychiatry at Columbia University, found that 62% of people with mood disorders, 76% of people with anxiety disorders, and 81% of people with substance use disorders did not seek out or receive treatment due to high costs, coverage limitations and the social stigma associated.